hubidu/heimdall-io/report-app/README.md

 - Add @bug tag support
 - Link to test details using hash category to always get latest test result when refreshing the page
 - For screenshots use their actual width as max-width
+- Fix full height two column view

 ## In Progress

-- Fix full height two column view
+- Fix scrollTo bottom of source view
+- Fix ATDD wireframe test

 ## Backlog V 2.1

+- ReportImporter: Run database cleanup every day
+- AlertService: Grep for tests
+- AlertService: Group by device
 - Bring back the step outline view
 - Create codeceptjs error parser in order to create better error messages (e.g including detailed help texts what went wrong and how to fix)
 - Could try react-json-view for data annotations
 - Average test duration (across all tests in a project) would be a nice metric
 - BUG: Screenshot diff: Screenshot compare must also drill down into stack

-- Alert Service: Filter alertable tests using a specific tag (e. g. could send alerts only for smoke tests)
+## Backlog

+- Source View: Better syntax highlighting (mute awaits and comments, highlight codecept methods)
 - Collapse multiple story tags into one dropdown

-## Backlog

 - Test Details: Bring back the screenshot gallery view
 - Performance logs: Mark cached requests
 - IDEA: Error analysis view which shows all errors and which tests are affected